pmean/build-website/text/99/enotation.md

 -0.002384

-Let\'s suppose that SPSS displayed a very large number as 3.452E6.
+Let's suppose that SPSS displayed a very large number as 3.452E6.
 We would move the decimal 6 places to the right to get

 3,452,000